Aims and Scope

 Conflict of Interest

 Since Conflicts of interest may influence the judgment of authors, reviewers, and editors, authors should avoid conflicts of interest or the appearance of conflicts of interest throughout the research process.
 All such interests (or their absence), such as roles in a project or funding source, should be stated explicitly by authors upon submission of the manuscript.
 If the manuscript is published, such statement will be published within the article.
 If there is doubt about whether a circumstance represents a conflict, it should be disclosed, so that Editors may assess its significance.
-Any queries about possible conflicts of interest should be addressed to HUBS Asia’s Editor-in-Chief.
+Any queries about possible conflicts of interest should be addressed to Makara Human Behavior Studies in Asia (Makara Hubs-Asia)’s Editor-in-Chief.

 Any opinion expressed in the article by the author(s) does not necessarily reflect the opinion of the editors.

-Makara Hubs-Asia is currently licensed under a Creative Commons Attribution-ShareAlike 4.0 International License
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) is currently licensed under a Creative Commons Attribution-ShareAlike 4.0 International License